 - A detailed electronic report, with photos and description of conditions found during the inspection, will be provided.
 It will include suggestions for routine maintenance, repairs, or replacement.
 The available public records will be attached to the report.

 Distribution Box: The Heart of The System

 While not all systems have a distribution box, most especially older systems, do.
 Like a heart, the flow in and out of the D box allows us to evaluate the health of a system.
 From here, flow to the drain lines can be evaluated.
 This allows the inspector to determine if there is equal flow, uneven flow, or in some cases, no flow at all.
 The distribution box provides the ability to have the drain lines scoped with a high-tech fiber-optic septic camera to determine if blockages or damages are present or to identify the presence of plaque or debris.
-Having completed over a thousand septic inspections our estimate is that over 50 percent of D boxes are in need of repair or replacement.
+Having completed over two thousand septic inspections our estimate is that over 50 percent of D boxes are in need of repair or replacement.
 Holes and corrosion can allow dirt, roots, and water to enter the system which can, in turn, shorten its life span.
 Often damage to the D box, or problems with one or more drain lines can only be determined by opening this box.
 If your system has a distribution box, High Tech will make every effort to locate, excavate, and inspect this vital component of your system.
 Like a visit to a cardiologist, this inspection is as important as listening to your heart.